 Our Maths Mastery approach means children acquire a deep, long term, secure and adaptable understanding of the subject.
 The emphasis is on understanding the mathematical concepts rather than memorising lots of procedures which if not understood can easily be forgotten.

-Underpinning our Maths Mastery approach is the belief that all children can achieve in Maths which promotes resilience and a growth mindset to keep going and to learn from mistakes when faced with challenge.
+Underpinning our Maths Mastery approach is the belief that all children can achieve in Maths which promotes our curriculum driver of resilience and growth mindset to persevere and to learn from mistakes when faced with challenge.

-We achieve this by using the Maths Mastery approach to teaching Maths.
-The school is currently on a journey to embedding this Maths Mastery approach across the school.
-As such, Stondon Lower School along with our federated school, Shillington Lower, are working alongside the Engima Maths Hub, Milton Keynes following a three-year Maths Mastery programme.
+The school is currently on a journey to embedding and sustaining this Maths Mastery approach across the school.
+As such, Stondon Lower School along with our federated school, Shillington Lower, have been working alongside the Engima Maths Hub, Milton Keynes following a four-year Maths Mastery programme.